Top 3 Resort Communities in East Cape

 • Look for promising resorts with a good ROI

 It’s always good to investigate the market and try to buy in an area with appreciating housing stock.
-While there are no guarantees to any purchase, it’s best to speak with housing experts to get a feel for the predicted value of a home over the long-term.
+While there are no guarantees to any purchase, it’s best to speak with housing experts.
+It is good to get a feel for the predicted value of a home over the long term.